ICOS-Carbon-Portal/pylib/icoscp/docs/faq.md

 covered here.

 ### `icoscp_core` is very different from the old `icoscp`, do I have to rewrite everything?
 No, your code depending on the older version will continue working.
-No code got removed from `icoscp` with release `0.2.0`.
-But you may benefit from the new `icoscp_core` features for new developments, and from gradual porting of your older code to using `icoscp_core`.
+Apart from moving stilt-related functionality to a new dedicated library and overhauling authentication that was present in later versions of `0.1.x` series, no code got removed from `icoscp` with release `0.2.0`.
+But you should use the new `icoscp_core` features for new developments, and can benefit from gradual porting of at least some of your older code to using `icoscp_core`.

 ### How can I retrieve the latest/newest version of a dataset?
 ```python